loopstick/ArduinoTutorial/README.md

 		(think about why)

 ### Exercise 1:
 Move LED to a different pin (e.g. pin 8).
-See if you can figure out how to do this from the schematic alone:
+	See if you can figure out how to do this on your own

 Now the LED won’t blink until you change the program, since the program is only turning pin 13 on and off.
 Change the program to control pin 8.